morroware/Lightning-Detector/README.md

 ## Overview

-This project provides a Python script designed to run on a Raspberry Pi connected to an **AS3935 lightning sensor module**.
-It detects lightning strikes and sends notifications via **Slack** and **Twilio SMS** when lightning is detected within a specified distance threshold.
+This project provides a Python-based lightning detection system designed to run on a Raspberry Pi connected to an **AS3935 lightning sensor module**.
+The system detects lightning strikes and sends notifications via **Slack** and **Twilio SMS** when lightning is detected within a configurable distance.

-The script is extensively commented to help users who are unfamiliar with Python or this type of system understand how it works.
+The script is structured for easy use, with detailed comments to assist users who are unfamiliar with Python or lightning detection systems.

 ## Features

-- **Configurable Sensor Settings**: Adjust noise floor, watchdog threshold, and other sensor parameters.
+- **Configurable Sensor Settings**: Customize sensor sensitivity, noise floor, and watchdog thresholds for optimal lightning detection.
-- **Flexible Notification System**: Send alerts through Slack and Twilio SMS with customizable messages.
+- **Flexible Notification System**: Send real-time alerts through Slack and Twilio SMS with customizable messages.
-- **Modular Design**: Organized with classes and functions for easy maintenance and scalability.
+- **Modular Codebase**: Organized into clear classes and functions for easy modification, expansion, and maintenance.
-- **Robust Error Handling**: Includes logging and error checks for increased reliability.
+- **Comprehensive Error Handling**: Includes robust logging and error checking to ensure reliability and troubleshooting support.
-- **Secure Credentials Management**: Uses environment variables to handle sensitive information securely.
+- **Secure Credential Management**: Sensitive information such as API keys is stored securely using environment variables.

 ## Table of Contents